berlinonline/Dat0r/README.md

 ## Documentation

 Dat0r is basically made up of two layers, lets call them *core-* and *domain-layer*.
-The core layer's job is to actually manage data, whereas the domain-layer's purpose is to expose domain specific APIs.
+The *core-layer's* job is to actually manage data, whereas the *domain-layer's* purpose is to expose domain specific APIs.

 ### Core-Layer

 To manage data the *core-layer* derives meta-data from your data-structure definitions.
 This meta-data is represented by the interfaces *IModule* and *IField* and used to create instances of your data-objects, represented by the *IDocument* interface.
-Modules hold meta-data on the document level and compose Fields, that hold meta-data on the property level.
+Modules hold meta-data on the *document* level and compose *fields*, that hold meta-data on the property level.
-Further more modules are responsable for creating documents based on their given meta-data.
+Further more *modules* are responsable for creating *documents* based on their given meta-data.
-Documents are the type that actually holds the data.
+*Documents* are the type that actually holds the data.
-They use their module's fields to define per property behaviour such as validation or comparison
-and they track state changes over time as a list of (change)events.
+They use their *module's* *fields* to define per property behaviour such as validation or comparison and they track state changes over time as a list of (change)events.
 In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *Documents*.